ilvoirr/mujhackx-whiteroseteam/bachatbox/README.md

 ### 2. Environment Variables

-Create a `.env.local` file in the root of the project (`/bachatbox/bachatbox/.env.local`) and add the necessary API keys and Clerk credentials.
-These are required for the AI and authentication features to function correctly.
+Create a `.env.local` file in the root of the project and add your API keys:

 ```env
 # Clerk Authentication